 The audiobooks produced were launched with 300 to 400 copies and around 100 or more of those were distributed to the Libraries and Institutes for the Blind throughout the whole country and to NGOs that support people with some kinds of special needs.
 Today, our audiobooks are released in electronic media, via streaming, and are freely available in the university repository.

-Shortly, we will publish the following audiobooks, which are ready to be launched: A ilha, based on H. G. Wells’ novel; Sabor e som 2: causos de cozinha; and H. G. Wells: ficções clássicas.
-We will also be publishing the book Tradução, signos verbais e não verbais, which is a collection of articles translated from French, initially published in the Magazine Genesis.
+Shortly, we will publish the following audiobook, which is ready to be launched: A ilha, based on H. G. Wells’ novel.
+We will also be publishing the book Tradução, signos verbais e não verbais nos Estudos de Processo, which is a collection of articles translated from French, initially published in the Magazine Genesis.
 This publication was organized by Professor Sílvia Maria Guerra Anastácio and Professor Noêmia Guimarães Soares.

 To develop our work over all these years, we have been further helped by scholarships for students at the Scientific and Post Graduate Initiation, furnished by several institutions for encouraging research.
 Currently, we have received two scholarships from the Institutional Program for Scientific Initiation Scholarships (PIBIC); one from the Scholarship Management System of the Initiation of University Extension (PIBIEX); two from the program PERMANECER; and a doctorate scholarship from FAPESB for members of the project.